tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - The server MUST ignore all PSK identities in the ClientHello which correspond to ECH PSKs.
 ECH PSKs offered by the client are associated with the ECH name.
-The server was unable to decrypt then ECH name, so it should not resume them when using the cleartext SNI name.
+The server was unable to decrypt then ECH name, so it should not resume them when using the plaintext SNI name.
 This restriction allows a client to reject resumptions in {{auth-public-name}}.

 Note that an unrecognized ClientEncryptedCH.record_digest value may be a GREASE